 Love is the opposite of pride and hatred.
 In our evening prayers, we ask forgiveness for those sins which are a breach of love.

 …if I have reproached anyone, or become angered by something; or slandered anyone in my anger; or have lied or slept unnecessarily; or a beggar has come to me and I have despised him; or have saddened my brother and quarreled with him; or have judged someone or have allowed myself to be haughty, proud or angry …or have laughed at my brother’s sin…It seems to me that I have been found out.
 It’s all written down in the prayer book, all the things I’ve done!
 And before I was halfway through the prayer, my internal advocate was already reasoning my defense, making excuses for me.
 Why is that advocate so silent in me when it comes to defending others and overlooking their sins, not just my own?

-Lest this post devolve into an academic exercise, I want to bring it to a close by returning to the theme of the time we are about to enter.
+Lest this post devolve into an academic exercise, I want to bring it to a close by returning to the theme of the time we have just entered.

 Someone is coming for us.
 Someone who loves us more than our parents, our spouses, our kids, our friends.
 Someone is coming for us and in His arms we will be gently carried into the land of all joy, into Paradise.
 Actually, in His arms we find Paradise, because it is all in Him.
 The New Adam is Paradise, and just as His earthly Mother was made all-holy by being His chosen dwelling-place, so each of us is transfigured to the degree we let Him live in us while we live in this world.
 And as her repose prefigures the rapture of all who “will be taken up in the clouds,” we can look forward with confidence to our own repose, because like her “we shall stay with the Lord forever”

 With such thoughts as these you should comfort one another.